RISE Peer Mentoring Program

 Mentee Qualifications, Responsibilities, and Expectations

-RISE is open to incoming freshmen and transfer students from underrepresented populations (racial, ethnic and religious minorities, LGBTQ+ students, first-generation students, veterans, etc.) to assist in effectively connecting them to the Mary Washington community.
+RISE is open to all incoming first-year students to assist in effectively connecting them to the Mary Washington community.
 Once accepted into the program, new students (mentees) will be paired with continuing students (sophomores – seniors) as their peer mentors.
-Mentees will be matched with peer mentors based on several criteria and preferences, e.g., race, gender, religion, academic major, interests/hobbies, etc.

 Responsibilities include: